Teoneag/jarvis_2/lib/skills/to_do/README.md

 ## Sync
 - When
   - opening ToDo
-  - adding a new task
+  - adding a new task (when you close the dialog)
   - modifying a task
   - deleting a task
   - refreshing tasks